Deformed Hermitian Yang-Mills connections, extended gauge group and scalar curvature: Introduction

 where $s(\omega)$, $\hat{s}$, $\hat{r}$ denote the scalar curvature and its average, respectively the average radius, and $\alpha > 0$ is an arbitrary coupling constant.
 The quantities $\hat{s}$, $\hat{r}$ are fixed by cohomology, and in particular

 Our coupled equations \eqref{coupled_dHYM_Intro} are natural as they are obtained by lifting the moment map interpretation of dHYM connections, due to Collins-Yau \cite{collinsYau} and mirror to Thomas' moment map for special Lagrangians \cite{richard}, to the extended gauge group of bundle automorphisms covering Hamiltonian symplectomorphisms (see Theorem \ref{ExtendedGaugeThm}).
 The well-known Donald\-son-Fujiki picture of scalar curvature as a moment map then allows coupling to the underlying K\"ahler metric, through the scalar (or, in special cases, the Ricci) curvature (see Corollary \ref{ExtendedGaugeCor} and Section \ref{RicciSubSec}).
 The resulting moment map partial differential equations \eqref{coupled_dHYM_Intro} describe special pairs formed by a holomorphic line bundle $L$, regarded as a $B$-model object, and a K\"ahler class, and it is natural to expect that these should satisfy a mixture of Bridgeland-type stability (as in \cite{collinsYau}, see e.g. the inequality \eqref{Bstab}), and K-stability (see e. g. \cite{donaldson}).
-In special limits, or in special cases, we recover the very interesting systems introduced by \'Alvarez-C\'onsul, Garcia-Fernandez and Garc\'ia-Prada \cite{AGG} (in the large radius limit, see Proposition \ref{LargeRadiusProp}) and Hultgren-Witt Nystr\"om \cite{wytt} (on complex surfaces, see Section \ref{RicciSubSec} and in particular Corollary \ref{CoupledKECor}).
+In special limits, or in special cases, we recover the very interesting systems introduced by \'Alvarez-C\'onsul, Garcia-Fernandez and Garc\'ia-Prada \cite{AGG} (in the large radius limit, see Proposition \ref{LargeRadiusProp}) and Hultgren-Witt Nystr\"om \cite{wytt} (on complex surfaces, see Section \ref{RicciSubSec} and in particular Corollary \ref{CoupledKECor}). \begin{rmk} One can allow a general class in $H^{1,1}(X, \R)$ in the dHYM equation \eqref{dHYM}, not necessarily the first Chern class of a line bundle.
+At least in the absence of holomorphic $2$-forms, this can be interpreted as allowing a nontrivial $B$-field, as discussed in \cite{collinsYau} Section 8.
+Thus our coupled equations \eqref{coupled_dHYM_Intro} also admit a different (although closely related) interpretation: we may replace $[\ii F(h)]$ with a minimal lift of a $B$-field class $[B] \in H^2(X, \R)/H^2(X, \Z)$ (which exists under suitable assumptions), and regard the equations as trying to prescribe a \emph{canonical representative} $\omega + \ii B$ of a complefixied K\"ahler class $[\omega] + \ii [B]$, much as the cscK equation $s(\omega) = \hat{s}$ tries to find a canonical representative for $[\omega]$.
+Note that in the Calabi-Yau case, at zero coupling $\alpha = 0$ and in the large radius limit discussed in Proposition \ref{LargeRadiusProp}, these equations for $\omega + \ii B$ reduce to the conditions